jacobwilliams/finterp/README.md

 fpm build --profile release
 ```

 By default, the library is built with double precision (`real64`) real values.
-Explicitly specifying the real kind can be done using the following processor flags:
+Explicitly specifying the real kind can be done using the following preprocessor flags:

 Preprocessor flag | Kind  | Number of bytes
 ----------------- | ----- | ---------------